Skip to content

 src/

-main/ # Application code
+main/ application code

-test/ # Unit tests
+test/ unit tests

-test-blackbox/ # Stove black-box tests (providedApplication)
+test-blackbox/ Stove smoke tests (providedApplication)